 “Our students are part of a community of learning, collaboration, energy - and fun.
 Positive interactions with peers in less-structured environments balances world-ready learning in science, art and technology.
-Inspired by a coding project in the IDEA lab or cultural exploration in Spanish class, this is time for students to discover their passion." - Ms. Bammes, Academic Dean
+Inspired by a coding project in the IDEA lab or cultural exploration in Spanish class, this is time for students to discover their passion." - Ms. Bammes, Second Grade Teacher

 We believe that students in lower school learn best when their teachers truly know who they are.
 Our small class sizes foster close relationships between teachers and students.
 Teachers can thus meet students’ individual learning needs with the appropriate amount of challenge and support.
 Our Lower School program provides students with a solid grounding in mathematical thinking and language arts, complemented by social studies, science, visual arts, music, physical education, computer skills, and Spanish.